tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/产品动态/产品功能动态_intl_en.md

 <tr>
 <td>The pay-as-you-go (postpaid) billing mode is added</td>
-<td>The daily pay-as-you-go billing mode is added, which is suitable for applications whose number of daily connected devices fluctuates greatly.</td>
+<td>The daily pay-as-you-go billing mode is added, which is suitable for applications whose number of daily active users (DAUs) fluctuates greatly.</td>
 <td>July 1, 2020</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1024/36877">Pay-as-You-Go</a></td>
 </tr>